romshark/gqlhash/README.md

 You can also download one of the compiled libraries from [GitHub Releases](https://github.com/romshark/gqlhash/releases).

-However, the order and structure of the document must remain the same.

 ## Usage

 gqlhash can read the GraphQL query from stdin until EOF and